gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Not: meaning is the object the word refers to.
 Not: meaning is a logical form.

-Meaning is what you do with a word — how you use it, in what contexts, with what effects.
+Meaning is what you do with a word: how you use it, in what contexts, with what effects.

-This seems deflationary — almost trivial.
+This seems deflationary, almost trivial.
 It is radical.

 It means: if you want to know
 what "pain" means,
 don't look inward for a mental state.
-Look at how people use the word "pain" — in what circumstances, what behavior it accompanies, what role it plays in social life.
+Look at how people use the word "pain", in what circumstances, what behavior it accompanies, what role it plays in social life.